Grand Prix de Pau

 - Pygmée MDB15 (Jean-Pierre Beltoise): New for Jean-Pierre Beltoise to drive in F2 in 1970.
 To Michel Roussin (Lyon, Rhône-Alpes) and fitted with a 1800cc Cosworth FVC for French hillclimbs in 1971.
 To Jean Lapierre (Montélimar, Rhône-Alpes) for 1972, using both 1600cc and 1800ss engines; and retained for 1973.
 Unknown in 1974 and 1975.
 Raced by Pierre Chapouan in 1976, again reportedly with 1600cc and 1800cc; then in 1977 with reports of a 2-litre JRD Chrysler engine.
 Raced again by Chapouan in 1979, 1980 and 1981.
 Subsequent history unknown.

 - Lotus 69 [69.F2.5] (John Miles): New to Jochen Rindt Racing Ltd, managed by Bernie Ecclestone, for John Mikes and Graham Hill to race in F2 in 1970.
+According to Richard Spelberg's research, this car was Hill's previous Lotus 59B chassis 59-F2-20 converted to Lotus 69 specification for 1970.
 Also driven by Eugenio Baturone at Montjuich Park.
 Retained by Ecclestone for Hill to race in the first few F2 races of 1971, then sold to Pete Lovely and fitted with the rear end of his Lotus 49B for suitable races at his home track in Seattle, and for the 1971 US GP.
+After Lovely died in 2011, the car was sold by his daughter to Peter Gleeson (Seattle, WA), a BMW collector originally from England.

 - Brabham BT30 (Jack Brabham): New to John Coombs Racing and entered for Jackie Stewart and Jack Brabham in F2 in 1970.
 Fitted with a Cosworth FVC for Stewart to win the 1970 JAF GP.
 To Mike Goth September 1970 for three late-season F2 races.
 To Silvio Moser (Lugano, Switzerland) for F2 in 1971 up to Rouen in late June, after which Moser had a BT36.
 The next stages of this car's life are unknown but a 1996 Coys auction catalogue said that it had been used in hillclimbs until bought by the then current owner in 1976.
 The car was sold after the auction to Jay Galpin and then on to Bob Baker.